nishanmudalige/nishanmudalige/README.md

 ### Currently

-- Getting ready to teach classes in the Fall.
+- Teaching classes in the Fall.

 ##